 For the purpose of applying the substantially all test, the existence of refundable tax credits (sometimes referred to as "direct-pay" credits, or any other tax credits not in the scope of ASC 740) in a tax credit structure does not automatically preclude an investor from applying PAM.
-However, only income tax credits and other benefits accounted for under ASC 740 are eligible for consideration as income tax benefits in the substantially all test.
-Any credits not subject to ASC 740 would still be included in the denominator (the total projected benefits from the investment) but such credits would be excluded from the numerator of the substantially all ratio.
+However, we believe only income tax credits and other benefits accounted for under ASC 740 at the investor level are eligible for consideration as income tax benefits in the substantially all test.
+If an investor could be allocated a tax credit that is refundable to the investor, that credit would still be included in the denominator (the total projected benefits from the investment) but such credits would be excluded from the numerator of the substantially all ratio.
 Excluding refundable tax credits from the numerator is consistent with the accounting treatment of a refundable tax credit as a grant and not as an income tax benefit within the scope of ASC 740.
+For IRA credits, refundable credits generated by an investee would not be refundable if allocated to an investor for use on the investor's tax return.
+As a result, we believe an investor could include such tax credits in both the numerator and denominator for purposes of the substantially all test.